JarveeLee/HybridSupervisionLearning_Pathology/README.md

 ### Dependencies

 * I have a GPU cluster, using 'srun python' to submit task.
 Modify code in orders/ to fit your machine.
-* Pytorch, opencv, numpy, scikit-learn, scikit-image, PIL.
+* Pytorch, opencv, numpy, scikit-learn, scikit-image, PIL, openslide.

 ### Installing

 * 'pip install' all those packages
+* Openslide need to install with both 'apt-get install' and 'pip install'.

 ### Executing program